zhongdj/devops-bucket/Docker/docker_Swarm.md

 10.0.60.3:2377
 ```

-From Swarm manager check the number of nodes in the swarm (running this command from the second terminal worker will fail as swarm related commands need to be issued against a swarm manager).
+From Swarm manager/leader check the number of nodes in the swarm (running this command from the second terminal worker will fail as swarm related commands need to be issued against a swarm manager).

 ```sh
 > docker node ls